joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

 ## Managing the IT Budget

-1. Unmanaged - Financial performance is erratic
+1. Initial - Unmanaged - Financial performance is erratic

   * The IT budget has no clear owner